Labor Assistance Professionals

 Certification Bridge Program with NAADAC

-Labor Assistance Professionals (LAP) and National Association of Alcohol and Drug Addiction Counselors (NAADAC) are excited to annoiunce a streamlined process for LAP members with the LAP-C credential to also obtain the National Certification Commission for Addiction Professionals (NCC AP) credentials through a bridge process.
+Labor Assistance Professionals (LAP) and National Association of Alcohol and Drug Addiction Counselors (NAADAC) partnered to develop a streamlined process for LAP members with the LAP-C credential to also obtain the National Certification Commission for Addiction Professionals (NCC AP) credentials through a bridge process.

 This relationship is in line with the LAP goals of: